Gavin McKenna

-Gavin McKenna (born December 20, 2007) is a Canadian college ice hockey player who is a forward for Penn State University of the National Collegiate Athletic Association (NCAA).
-He previously played three seasons, from 2022 to 2025, in the Western Hockey League with the Medicine Hat Tigers.
-He will be eligible for the 2026 NHL entry draft and, as of May 2025, is projected as most likely to be taken first overall.
+Gavin McKenna (born December 20, 2007) is a Canadian professional ice hockey player who is a forward for the Toronto Maple Leafs of the National Hockey League (NHL).
+McKenna was selected by the Maple Leafs with the first-overall pick in the 2026 NHL entry draft.
+He played college hockey for the Penn State Nittany Lions.
+McKenna also played three seasons, from 2022 to 2025, in the Western Hockey League (WHL) with the Medicine Hat Tigers.